qihengGao/miniUPS/README.md

 # miniUPS
-A full-stack web application to model the UPS delivery system in Dajango / Python, and communicate throguh RPC.
+A full-stack web application service to model the UPS delivery system in Dajango / Python, and communicate with other subgroup components like mini Amazon and simulated world throguh RPC that we defined through in-group discussion.